areezladhani/DependencyCheck/README.md

 ## Setup

-1. Place the scanner directory in the same level as your `package.json` file.
+1. Place the scanner folder in the same level as your `package.json` file.
 2. Install the required npm packages:

 ```bash